What is NDR - Network Detection and Response?

 Key Advantages of Network Detection and Response

 By now, you should have a pretty clear idea of how NDR works and its superior threat detection and response capabilities.
 Let’s now go through a few key advantages NDR provides.

 Eliminate Security Gaps

 Point solutions like firewalls and EDR generally do a decent job at their respective functions, but gaps exist between each solution’s sphere of influence that allows threats to evade detection.
 Network detection and response is the last piece of the jigsaw that plugs these gaps.
-By monitoring and analyzing traffic across the entire network, NDR creates a foolproof system against which no threat could hide.
+By monitoring and analyzing traffic across the entire network, NDR creates a foolproof system against which no threat can hide.
 You should remember that attacks that are the most difficult to detect tend to be the most devastating.
-That is why keeping out the last 1% of the most dangerous threats prevents catastrophic losses and impact and could be difference between life and death for small and mid-size businesses.
+That is why keeping out the last 1% of the most dangerous threats prevents catastrophic losses and impact and could be the difference between life and death for small and mid-size businesses.

 Continuous Threat Detection

 One weakness of the majority of security tools is that they can evaded or even disabled.
 For example, attackers can bypass firewall rules using various evasion techniques, such as spoofing the IP address and using a proxy server.
 Attackers can also kill the processes that endpoint security tools like antivirus and EDR rely on to run.
 The advantage of threat detection at the network layer is that cyber-attacks generate traffic one way or another so they cannot hide their activity.
 NDR solutions cannot be switched off either due to the way they are designed.
 In fact, attackers won’t even know that their activities are being monitored by NDR and will be less careful.
 While other security tools can fail, NDR provides a continuous and robust last line of defense.